Sarah R. Blanton, PT, DPT, NCS, Editor-in-Chief

 Bruce H. Greenfield, PT, MA (Bioethics), PhD

-Dr. Bruce Greenfield is an Associate Professor in the Division of Physical Therapy and the School of Medicine and Senior Fellow in the Center for Ethics at Emory University.
+Dr. Bruce Greenfield is a Professor in the Division of Physical Therapy and the School of Medicine and Senior Fellow in the Center for Ethics at Emory University.
 Dr. Greenfield is a well-known physical therapy educator and qualitative researcher.
 He serves on the APTA Ethics and Judicial Committee, and on the editorial boards of the Journal of Physical Therapy Education and the Journal of Orthopedic and Sports Physical Therapy.
 At Emory, Dr. Greenfield is a member of the Emory University Hospital Ethics Committee.
 For many years, Dr. Greenfield was an orthopedic clinical specialist and edited two text books on the rehabilitation of the knee and shoulder published by F.A.
 Davis.
 His current areas of research are exploring the use of narrative and reflection in clinical practice, and exploring ethical reasoning and ethical issues in clinical practice.
 His interest in the Journal of Humanities in Rehabilitation stems from his passion to incorporate the use of narrative in his teaching and to increase awareness of the need for the humanities in the study of ethics in the PT profession.

 Gail M. Jensen, PhD, PT, FAPTA